pharrisuk/Foggy-Astro-Filter-Wheel-Automation/README.md

 [Convert ZWO MFW (Manual Filter Wheel) to ASCOM-Compliant EFW (Electronic!) for less than £17.00!](https://www.youtube.com/watch?v=zgVBt9CaCy8)

 The main exception is that my version has its own Ascom driver, developed from the Visual Studio Ascom Templates extension.
-The filter wheel firmware (arduino scripts) and Ascom code is in a seperate repository [here](https://github.com/pharrisuk/FoggyFilterDriver)
+The filter wheel firmware (arduino scripts) and Ascom code is in a seperate repository here: [FoggyFilterDriver](https://github.com/pharrisuk/FoggyFilterDriver)

 ## Resources